Toxicable/ngbot/README.md

 # ngbot
 The chatbot for https://gitter.im/angular/angular

-## currently under renaming process
+## Not currenctly deploy
+But you can check it out here: https://gitter.im/ngbot/Lobby

 # Commands
-`angie` - the primary keyword for the bot, most messages will have to suffixed by it to activate the bot `angie help {area}` - will display the help message for the area given
+`ngbot` - the primary keyword for the bot, most messages will have to suffixed by it to activate the bot `ngbot {area}` - will display the help message for the area given

 # Areas
 `docs` - gives a brief summary of docs from angular.io
 `versions` - shows the current version of Angular
 `events` - upcomming events for Angular
-`stored replies` - scripted replies for common mistakes or statements used when helping fellow developers
+`explain` - scripted replies for common mistakes or statements used when helping fellow developers

 # Development
 Tests are done through Karma with `npm run test`